-Five Areas of Child Development
+5 Areas of Child Development

 Ways to Help a Child Grow

-- good nutrition
+- Promote good eating habits.

-- spend quality time together
+- Spend quality time together.

-- consistent and fair discipline
+- Be consistent and fair with discipline.

-- limit time on electronic devices
+- Limit their time on electronic devices.

-- read, read, read!
+- Read, read, read!

 Get involved with your child's schooling.
 Check and see if your local school has a child development program.
 Your community may even have an early intervention program for little ones who qualify.
 Head Start is a national program in the US that provides developmental assistance to low-income children from birth to age five.
 When my children were toddlers, we took free classes designed to help child development and parenting skills.
 It was a county program I happened to hear about from another parent.

-For the parents who must spend a lot of hours at work, remember it is the quality of time spent with the child that counts.
+For parents who must spend a lot of hours at work, remember it is the quality of time spent with the child that counts.
 Make the most of your time off with the family.
 Be sure to eat meals together and really listen to each other.
 Good nutrition can still be found on a budget.
 Watch sales and stock up on meat when the price is at the lowest.
-Consider growing a garden which is a double bonus -fresh produce and a rewarding fun family activity.
+Consider growing a garden for a double win—fresh produce and a rewarding, fun family activity.
 Even if times are tough, children will thrive in a close-knit loving family.